-Bubble Watch: Who has championship week work to do?
+Bubble Watch: Who has Championship Week work to do?

 Utah State (24-6, NET: 30, Q1: 3-2, Q2: 1-3, Q3+Q4 Losses: 1)

-The Aggies wrapped up their regular season with a win over Colorado State, though it wasn’t quite as important as the one they got when they took down Nevada.
+The Aggies wrapped up their regular season Tuesday with a win over Colorado State, though it wasn’t quite as important as the one they got over the weekend when they took down Nevada.
 They’re now in position to earn an at-large bid simply by avoiding a bad loss in the Mountain West tournament.
-Fresno State could be a stumbling block in the semifinals, but if they get to the championship game, it won’t matter whether they win or lose, at least in terms of their making the Big Dance for the first time since 2011.
+Fresno State could be a stumbling block in the semifinals, but if they get to the championship game, it won’t matter whether they win or lose, at least in terms of their making the big dance for the first time since 2011.

 Seton Hall (18-12, NET: 62, Q1: 6-7, Q2: 6-3, Q3+Q4 Losses: 2)